Fertifa

 The honest assessment was this: patching the existing codebase would take longer than rebuilding it properly.
 That is not what founders want to hear when they have already spent money.
 But it was true, and Fertifa respected it.

 We rebuilt the platform with enterprise security at the foundation, not bolted on afterwards.
 End-to-end data encryption, audit logging, and role-based access control were designed in from day one.
-Instead of disappearing for three months and returning with a demo, we shipped working increments every two weeks.
-Real progress, not slide updates.
+Instead of disappearing for three months and returning with a demo, we shipped working software every two weeks: actual progress they could test, not slide updates.

-Fertifa spoke directly to the engineers building their platform.
-No account managers filtering questions or slowing communication.
+Fertifa spoke directly to the engineers building their platform, with no account managers in between.
 When something needed a decision, it got one in hours.

 The Outcome